Insights

 With respect to FNFN, the trial judge found that there was no evidence that Chief and Council supported or participated in the blockade themselves.

 Moulton’s claims against the Behn family failed primarily because of the limited type of property interests that Moulton held under the TSLs and Road Permit.
 The property interests granted to Moulton by the terms of the TSLs and Road Permit were non-exclusive and did not provide Moulton with rights to the land itself.
-Additionally, there was no regulation of the blockaded road that made the conduct of the Behn family unlawful and the predominant purpose of the blockade was not to injure Moulton but to protest the Province’s consultation efforts and infringement of aboriginal rights.
+Additionally, there was no regulation of the blockaded road that made the conduct of the Behn family unlawful and the predominant purpose of the blockade was not to injure Moulton but to protest the Province’s consultation efforts and infringement of Aboriginal rights.

 Liability of the Province